Alfresco/acs-deployment/docs/docker-compose/README.md

 ## Prerequisites

-As well as the prerequisites mentioned on the [main README](/README.md#prerequisites) you'll need to install the following software:
+As well as the prerequisites mentioned on the [main README](/README.md#prerequisites) you will need a machine with at least 13GB of memory and the following software installed:

 * [Docker](https://www.docker.com/products/docker-desktop)
 * [Docker Compose](https://docs.docker.com/compose/install)